Web-Feet/coasterdocs/install.md

  - `/storage/app/coaster/updates.json`

 This stores the version of database migrations applied and if updates outside the vendor folder have been applied.

+## Existing Project Install

+The steps are as follows:

+1. Add "web-feet/coasterframework": "5.4.*" to the composer.json file and run composer update or run:
+`composer require web-feet/coasterframework:5.4.*`

+2. Go to the root directory of your project and add the folders /coaster and /uploads to your public folder.

+3. Run the update assets script: `php vendor/web-feet/coasterframework/updateAssets`

+4. Add the main service provider `CoasterCms\CmsServiceProvider::class` to config/app.php file, above your app providers is best.

+5. Then add the routes service provider `CoasterCms\Providers\CoasterRoutesProvider::class` to your config/app.php file.
+Put this at the end as there are a few catch all routes in it.